-Reef Guardians is working hard to fund research and act as a catalyst bringing together researchers and scientists from NOAA, USGS, DLNR, Universities and more forming a collaborative effort to attack this head on.
+Reef Guardians is working hard to fund research and act as a catalyst bringing together researchers and scientists from NOAA, USGS, DLNR, Universities and more, forming a collaborative effort to address coral disease head on.

 Diseases have played a major role in coral decline on Kauai.
 A new program is in place in collaboration with a number of leading technology companies to monitor Hawaii's reefs using AI and surface and aerial drones.